Jealousy refers to the thoughts, feelings, and behaviours that occur when a person believes an

 someone else has.

-If jealousy is an issue in your life: perhaps in your relationship or marriage, or even friendships, then
+If jealousy is an issue in your life: perhaps in your relationship or marriage, or even friendships,

 Signs - Symptoms of Jealousy